Reinforz/platform-status-blog/README.md

   const messages = []; // array containing the messages to send for (const platform of allPlatforms) {
     const response = await fetch(platform);
-    if (response.status >= 400) {
+    // We will only notify people if an error has occurred if (response.status >= 400) {
+      // If the status code sent by the response is 400 or higher,
-      const singleMessage = `${platform} is down.
+      // then it means an error is happening and we will notify relevent people with the platform const singleMessage = `${platform} is down.
 Status: ${response.status} 🔴`
       // If any error response is recieved add it to messages console.log(singleMessage);